Barrett, Minnesota

 Barrett is a city in Grant County, Minnesota, United States.
-The population was 415 at the 2010 census.
+The population was 366 at the 2020 census.

 History

 Barrett was platted in 1887.
 The community was named for General Theodore H. Barrett.
 A post office has been in operation at Barrett since 1887.
 Barrett was incorporated as a city in 1889.
 In 1900, a fire burned 23 buildings and caused a loss of almost $60,000.
+Three buildings in Barrett are listed on the National Register of Historic Places, including Roosevelt Hall, which is used for community theatre and other events.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.11 sqmi, of which 2.09 sqmi is land and 0.02 sqmi is water.

 The town of Barrett wraps around the southwest side of Barrett Lake, which is formed by the Pomme de Terre River.